-Cryptocurrency mining is worthless wasting of computing power and electricity now.
-Also, 84% (17,5 of 21 million) of BTC total supply are mined already and many coins are lost, because it was unfair distribution at the beginning and the owners didn't appreciate it.
-So people are spending more and more power and get less and less reward instead of mining for lost wallet private keys to get long lost coins, or using mining computing power for useful calculations in scientific, commercial and any other useful purposes.
-This project is an idea of creating a new cryptocurrency, which mining allows to use calculating power for searching lost wallets private keys, provided by capitalization of lost coins.
-Later, anyone will get an ability to rent a whole network for useful calculations or any useful purposes, so a new coin will be also provided by work and profit.
+Cryptocurrency mining is wasting of computing power now.
+Also, 84% (17,5 of 21 million) of BTC total supply are mined already and many coins are lost.
+People can use mining computing power for useful calculations in scientific, commercial and any other useful purposes.
+This project is an idea of creating a new cryptocurrency, which mining allows to use calculating power for searching lost wallets private keys and other useful calculations, provided by capitalization of lost coins and profit of calculations.
+We hope anyone will get an ability to get a whole network for useful calculations or any useful purposes, so a new coin will be also provided by it's work and profit in future.

 Private key is a random 64 bit hex number.
 Most cryptocurrencies uses same elliptic curve secp256k1 (y2=x3+7) to get the public key from private.